This post may contain affiliate links, please see the privacy policy for details.

 Smoke the corn: Grill corn for about an hour in the smoker and then remove and discard the husks.

-Finish the dish: Brush butter over the corn, add a layer of mayo, and finally, roll in cheese, chilli-lime seasoning (Tajin) and cilantro and serve the easy street corn recipe hot.
-Garnish with fresh lime wedges if desired.
+Finish the dish: Brush butter over the corn, add a layer of mayo, and finally, roll in cheese, chili-lime seasoning (Tajin) and cilantro and serve the easy street corn recipe hot.
+Garnish your smoked street corn recipe with fresh lime wedges if desired.

 Substitutions and Variations